grimhilt/delia/README.md

 # Delia
-This is a simple application that allows you to share anecdotes with friends in a fun way.
+This is a simple REACT application that allows you to share anecdotes with friends in a fun way.

 ## Concept